Polydile/dile-components/packages/dile-button-icon/README.md

 html`<dile-button-icon .icon="${closeIcon}">Button Label</dile-button-icon>`
 ´´´

-But also is possible to use any image or SVG you want.
+Also is possible to use any image or SVG you have.

 ´´´javascript
 html`<dile-button-icon .icon=${html`<img src="./images/loto.png">`}>Yoga practice</dile-button-icon>`